yetibot/yetibot/README.md

 ## Configuration

 Configuration lives at `config/config.edn`, which is `.gitignore`d.
 See [config/config-sample.edn](config/config-sample.edn) for a sample config.
-You can `mv` this to `config/config.edn` and fill in the blanks.
+`mv` this to `config/config.edn` and fill in the blanks to get started.

 ## Running